 When we talk about the Beretta as a carry gun, it’s almost always going to be their famous 92fs.
 Modeled after Model 92 which was widely used by U.S. military forces for decades and only recently replaced despite numerous attempts.

 One of the best traits of the 92 was its unerring accuracy.
 It has been highly regarded as one of the most accurate automatic pistols ever made and many world-class competitors have used them to win their titles.

 While that is impressive, it doesn’t tell us much about how the 92 can be carried.
 OWB has always been a preference considering its size.
 You can, if you are a larger enough person, carry IWB with no issue.
 If neither of those appeals to you, shoulder holster is probably the only other viable method.
 You can carry small of back but holsters for such a method are rare.

 You usually won’t have a problem finding a holster for a Beretta 92fs if you are willing to look.
 Most companies to make a holster for them and many are quite good companies.

 Sig Sauer has always been considered one of the best pistols manufactures in the world.
-Their range of products include everything you could find: From firearms, ammunition, rifle scopes and sights, gun parts and accessories to custom services.
+Their range of products include everything you could find: From firearms, ammunition, rifle scopes and sights, gun parts and accessories, shooting & hunting optics gear - all type of optics include binoculars, rangefinders, spotting scopes to name but a few up to custom services.
 A reputation they have earned with pistols that as reliable as any other on the market and more accurate than most.
 This is partly due to their weight which tends to be a little on the high side.

 There are tons of Sig models that are very popular but most of them remain unchanged for years.
 They are still competitive in the current market but most of Sig’s sales are with their smaller pistol options.
 These make great carry guns and have everything a good Sig should have.